Laravel-Lang/lang/docs/statuses/nn.md

 </td>
 </tr>
 <tr><td align="left" >
-When two factor authentication is enabled
+When two factor authentication is enabled, you will be prompted for a secure, random token during authentication.
+You may retrieve this token from your phone's Google Authenticator application.
 </td>
 </tr>
 <tr><td align="left" >